YNemokun/tictactoeAI/README.md

   On the bottom left of the pie charts, when X and O both play randomly, O only wins 28% of times.
 However, on the bottom right, where O is using the AI, O's losing rate (X's winning rate) successfully decreases from 59% to 7.8%.
 When two AI play against each other as on the top left, 30% more draws are generated than the pie chart on the left, when O is random.
 The O-AI player increases the difficulty for X-AI player to win.

   Our AI algorithm is proven to be effective, but there are still some space for improvement.
-As for now, the get_min/get_max method will only return the index of the first min value it encounters (for example, when both position 2 and position 6 has the lowest utility value 0, the get_min method will only return 2).
-We look forward to modifying this flaw so that when there are multiple mins/maxs, the algorithm is able to randomly pick one of them.
-To further improve its efficiency, we might also consider applying the [Alpha-beta pruning] so that the AI does not need to explore every existing state.
+As for now, the `get_min/get_max` method will only return the index of the first min value it encounters (for example, when both position 2 and position 6 has the lowest utility value 0, the `get_min` method will always return 2).
+We look forward to modifying this behavior so that when there are multiple mins/maxs, the algorithm is able to randomly pick one of them, and to evaluating its performance.
+To further improve its efficiency, we might also consider applying the [Alpha-beta pruning] so that the AI does not need to explore **every** existing state.

   We will continue to apply machine learning on tic-tac-toe and explore its efficiency.
 Next step will be a classification model on tic-tac-toe that can classify steps through randomly-generated games and find the move with the highest percent of winning.

-## Footnotes

 [Video]: https://youtu.be/fT3YWCKvuQE "Coding an UNBEATABLE Tic Tac Toe AI (Game Theory Minimax Algorithm EXPLAINED)"